Consumer lifestyle data measures attitudes, habits, hobbies, and interests of individuals, it is almost like a type of customer intelligence.

-This data is most often organized into customer segments based whichever segments the data user wants to target.
+Ultimately it depends on what the data user wants to focus on, this data is most often organized into customer segments based on whichever segments the data user wants to target.
 Most often, these are age range, location, gender, income bracket, and employment status.
 However, additional demographic features, like marital status, hobbies, and political affiliation may appear.
 In fact, many data providers, such as the ones you can review on our site, allow for custom customer segmentation.

 This data lends itself to marketing and customer care uses.
-Companies use this data to conduct market research and to create targeted marketing campaigns.
-Then, once leads become customers, companies can focus new product or service launches on their customers or reach out to individuals who used to purchase from them but no longer do so.
+Companies use this data to conduct market research and create targeted marketing campaigns.
+Then, once leads become customers, companies can focus on new product or service launches for their customers or reach out to individuals who have purchased from them in the past but no longer do so.

 StartUp Nation: Why Consumer Lifestyle Data is the Key to Successful Marketing

 Core: Effects of Consumer Lifestyles on Purchasing Behavior on the Internet: A Conceptual Framework and Empirical Validation

 “We see consumers experiencing and making lifestyle changes, driven by COVID-19, that suggests the arrival of a sustained shift in eating habits,” said Sean M. Connolly, president and chief executive officer, during an Oct.
 1 conference call to discuss first-quarter results.
 “We also know from prior recessions that an economic downturn typically leads to a permanent increase in at-home eating, even when economic growth returns.”

 Men are highly likely to consider sex and eating out as the main point of Valentine’s Day.
 Big surprise :’)